NeCTAR-RC/nectarcloud-tier0doco/README.md

     `git review`

 Why not `git push`?
 Good question.
-Because we're not pushing back to github, we're having our commit reviewed by Gerrit.
-If Gerrit and others think your commit is ok, then (and only then) Gerrit will push to github for you.
-You can't push directly to github yourself because only Gerrit is authorized to push to the nectar github repository.
+Because we're not pushing back to GitHub, we're having our commit reviewed by Gerrit.
+If Gerrit and others think your commit is ok, then (and only then) Gerrit will push to GitHub for you.
+You can't push directly to GitHub yourself because only Gerrit is authorized to push to the nectar GitHub repository.

 For further information on making changes to NeCTAR repositories using git review, [please refer to the NeCTAR wiki](https://wiki.rc.nectar.org.au/wiki/ChangeWorkflow#Making_changes.)